CCRSF-IFX/SF_Fastq-QC/README.md

 `conda install -c conda-forge mamba`

-Test the Configuration: Perform a dry-run to validate your setup:
+Perform a dry-run to validate your setup:

 `snakemake --use-conda -np`